Common Problems with the Volkswagen Golf

 Listen for any rattling noises when you start the engine, as this could indicate a problem with the chain.
 Typically, timing chains need replacing every 80,000 to 120,000 miles.

-Replacing the timing chain on a VW Golf costs £752.58 on average when you use FixMyCar.
+Replacing the timing chain on a VW Golf costs £830.16 on average.

 5. DSG automatic gearbox issues

-DSG gearboxes are famously unreliable, primarily if they aren’t serviced at the correct intervals.
-When they go wrong, it is often caused by a component in the mechatronic system or the solenoid valves, and you’re likely to experience juddering, shaking, difficulty changing gear and grinding noises.
+DSG gearboxes are famously unreliable if they aren’t serviced at the correct intervals.
+When they go wrong, it's often caused by a component in the mechatronic system or the solenoid valves, and you’re likely to experience juddering, shaking, difficulty changing gear and grinding noises.

 1. Smell of fuel